Black Darter Tetra Care Guide: Tank Setup, Diet, Tank Mates & More

 Average Size & Lifespan

 In captivity, you can expect a lifespan of 3 to 5 years with proper care.
 Maintaining the correct water parameters is the single biggest factor in longevity.
-Fish kept in water that’s too hard or too alkaline tend to have significantly shorter lifespans, even if they appear to be surviving initially.
+Fish kept in water that’s too hard or too alkaline will have significantly shorter lifespans, even if they do be surviving initially.
 Consistent blackwater conditions and a varied diet of live and frozen foods give you the best chance of seeing your black darter tetras reach the upper end of that range.

 Care Guide